SiddhaK17/classic-snake-game-project/README.md

 This project was developed as part of my learning journey through **"100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu**.
 The course provided the foundational concept and guidance for the Snake game, while I worked on implementing the solution, organizing the code, and refining the structure to achieve a clean, modular, and functional final product.

-The inclusion of features such as **persistent high score tracking**, **modular file separation**, and **polished README documentation** were added to enhance both **user experience** and **code readability**, transforming the project into a professional-grade demonstration of beginner-to-intermediate Python skills.
+The inclusion of features such as **persistent high score tracking**, **modular file separation**, and **polished README documentation** were added to enhance both **user experience** and **code readability**, transforming the project into a professional grade demonstration of beginner-to-intermediate Python skills.

-Special acknowledgment to the Python `turtle` graphics library for making the game’s graphical interface possible in a beginner-friendly yet powerful way.
+Special acknowledgment to the Python `turtle` graphics library for making the game’s graphical interface possible in a beginner friendly yet powerful way.